qvest-digital/loginsrv/README.md

 ```

 ### Environment Variables
-All of the above Config Options can also be applied as environment variable, where the options name ist written in the way: `LOGINSRV_OPTION_NAME`.
+All of the above Config Options can also be applied as environment variable, where the name is written in the way: `LOGINSRV_OPTION_NAME`.
 So e.g. `jwt-secret` can be set by environment variable `LOGINSRV_JWT_SECRET`.
-To configure multiple backends by environment variable, they can be named in the way: `LOGINSRV_BACKEND, LOGINSRV_BACKEND_FOO, LOGINSRV_BACKEND_BAR, ..`

 ### Startup examples
 The most simple way to use loginsrv is by the provided docker container.
 E.g. configured with the simple provider:
 ```
-$ docker run -d -p 80:80 tarent/loginsrv -jwt-secret my_secret -backend provider=simple,bob=secret
+$ docker run -d -p 80:80 tarent/loginsrv -jwt-secret my_secret -simple bob=secret

-$ curl --data "username=bob&password=secret" 127.0.0.1:3000/login
+$ curl --data "username=bob&password=secret" 127.0.0.1/login
 eyJhbGciOiJIUzUxMiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJib2IifQ.uWoJkSXTLA_RvfLKe12pb4CyxQNxe5_Ovw-N5wfQwkzXz2enbhA9JZf8MmTp9n-TTDcWdY3Fd1SA72_M20G9lQ
 ```